laravel/docs/middleware.md

 <a name="terminable-middleware"></a>
 ## Terminable Middleware

 Sometimes a middleware may need to do some work after the HTTP response has already been sent to the browser.
 For example, the "session" middleware included with Laravel writes the session data to storage _after_ the response has been sent to the browser.
-To accomplish this, define the middleware as "terminable" by implementing the `Illuminate\Contracts\Routing\TerminableMiddleware` contract:
+To accomplish this, you may define the middleware as "terminable".

 	use Illuminate\Contracts\Routing\TerminableMiddleware;